shazow/shazow.net/content/posts/ethereum-defi-yield/index.md

 Let's say we see two marketplaces which value apples differently.
 We can buy a bunch of apples from one, haul them over to the other market, sell them for a profit.
 That sounds great in theory, but by the time we arrange the purchase from one market, load them onto our cart, and haul them over to the other market, a few thousand high-frequency trading bots from Wall Street have moved the price of apples a million times and we're probably not going to make minimum wage on our effort.

-To make it worth our while, the difference has to be substantial and our capital has to be huge to capitalize on it enough to be worth our while.
+To make it worth our while, the difference has to be substantial and our capital has to be huge to really take advantage of it.
 This is why arbitrage hedge funds are typically managing upwards of hundreds of millions of dollars in assets, and a single avid [WSB](http://reddit.com/r/wallstreetbets) reader wouldn't dare compete...
 Usually.

 Imagine we could pull out cash from our bank, buy apples, move apples, sell apples, and get cash back into our back account in a single atomic transaction.
 Either the whole thing succeeds, or none of it happens.
 It's _zero risk_ arbitrage (though there are fixed fees for the privilege).